 Protein seems to be a big concern for those starting out, but I get plenty of protein from eggs, beans, occasionally tofu, nuts and all the other whole foods that fill me up.
 Protein is generally present in whole foods, like greens, vegetables and whole grains.
 I would be hungry all the time if I still subsisted on my middle school diet of Cheez-Its and Dr. Pepper, but I’m definitely not going hungry now!

 I should clarify that I’m not a super strict vegetarian.
-I’d guess that my diet is about 97 percent vegetarian, which is good enough for me.
-I never want my friends to go out of their way for me, so I don’t turn away their homemade vegetable soups made with chicken broth.
+I’d guess that my diet is about 98 percent vegetarian, which is good enough for me.
+I never want my friends to go out of their way for me, so I don’t turn away their homemade soups when they forget to use vegetable broth.
 I eat quality fish when the opportunity arises because it tastes good and it’s good for me.
-I might even eat a slice of bacon or pepperoni pizza when it looks particularly tempting, just because I like it.
 I don’t check my cheese to make sure it doesn’t contain animal rennet, either.

 So yeah, I could perhaps more accurately call myself a pescetarian or flexitarian instead of a vegetarian, but those terms just seem to complicate the point of a vastly meat-free diet.
 We make eating decisions at least three times a day, so any diet designed for the long-term should allow for some flexibility.
 I’ve been healthy and satisfied with my version of vegetarianism for the past five years.